swm8023/Natproxy/README.md

 Then you can access 192.168.0.126:3389 by 123.123.123.123:8881 and access 192.168.0.116:80 by 123.123.123.123:8882.

-This Project is depend on libohnet.
+This Project is depended on libohnet.